Mecasermin (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows about all other medicines your child is using.
-Tell your doctor if your child is also using insulin or other diabetes medicines.
+- Some medicines can affect how mecasermin works.
+Tell your doctor about all other medicines your child is using, including insulin or other diabetes medicines.

 Warnings While Using This Medicine

-- Make sure your doctor knows if your child is pregnant or breastfeeding, or if your child has kidney disease, liver disease, diabetes, enlarged tonsils, head injury, or a curved spine (scoliosis).
+- Tell your doctor knows if your child is pregnant or breastfeeding, or if he or she has kidney disease, liver disease, cancer, diabetes, or a history of scoliosis (curved spine).

 Possible Side Effects While Using This Medicine